-And then when I do cook pork chops, we lick our plates clean and I wonder why we don’t make them more often.
+But when I do cook pork chops, we lick our plates clean and I wonder why we don’t make them more often….
 Just like we did after this dinner of smothered pork chops with mushroom gravy.

 Tender mushroom pork chops are smothered in a creamy mushroom sauce with wilted spinach.
 A one-skillet dinner recipe that is ready in just a half hour from start to finish, this recipe doesn't use canned cream of mushroom soup, and is gluten free.

 - 4 pork chops (I used bone-in, center-cut)

 - Salt & pepper , to taste

 - 4 tablespoons vegetable oil